 What happens when my case goes before the General Magistrate?

-If the hearing is before the General Magistrate, you will need to bring three copies of the Final Judgment form and two envelopes with postage addressed to the petitioner and the respondent.
+If the hearing is before the General Magistrate, you will need to bring your Florida driver license.
 At the hearing the General Magistrate takes testimony of the parties.
-He can approve the final judgment, continue the hearing or dismiss the case.
-The magistrate prepares a Report and Recommendation for the Court and if approved, he will forward your file to the Judge to sign your Final Judgment.
-The Judge will then forward copies of the Final Judgment to the parties ONLY IF the copies and envelopes have been provided.
+The General Magistrate can, if needed, continue the hearing, set the case for mediation, or prepare a Report and Recommendation for the Judge’s review.
+If a Final Judgement is recommended and approved, the Judge will sign your Final Judgment of Dissolution.
+The Clerk will then forward copies of the Final Judgment to the parties either by mail or to their email address if provided.

 Many institutions DO NOT accept a regular or conformed copy to change a name, etc. If you need a certified copy of the Final Judgment, you can obtain it from the Clerk of Court for $1.00 per page plus $2.00 for certification.